deejmore/AppDLicenseCount/README.md

 java -Xmx512m -cp "execLib/*" org.appdynamics.licensecount.CountLicenses -cACME-CONTROLLER.saas.appdynamics.com -P443 -uACMEUSERNAME -pACMEPASSWORD -aACME -s -g/my/path/to/group.txt

+If you have a large controller (75+ tiers  or 1000+ nodes or 20+ applications) then you should add the -Xmx options to insure that you have enough memory for the program to successfully run.

 Support:
 --------
-For support and feature requests please email gilbert.solorzano@appdynamics.com
+For support please email gilbert.solorzano@appdynamics.com